Quansight-Labs/ndindex/docs/slices.md

 slices and people writing slice arithmetic (a typical user of ndindex).
 The changes I would make to improve the semantics would be

-1. Remove the special meaning of negative numbers
+1. Remove the special meaning of negative numbers.
-2. Use 1-based indexing instead of 0-based indexing
+2. Use 1-based indexing instead of 0-based indexing.
-3. Make a slice always include both the start and the stop
+3. Make a slice always include both the start and the stop.

 The special meaning of negative numbers, to index from the end of the array, is by far the biggest problem.
 It is a fundamental discontinuity in the